leozqi/blog/content/2024/effective-docs.md

 You can hire or find technical writers to give brown bag lunches on documentation basics.
 I would do it for you.
 Poke around on my HN profile and you'll find how to contact me.

-Last, I would set the expectation that it's OK to feel like you're winging the documentation.
-I suspect a lot of engineers don't write docs because they feel they are bad writers and don't know what they're doing.
-Just focus on creating a safe space to creating docs and keeping them up-to-date first.
-Over time as you all use each other's docs you will figure out why they suck.

 The Write The Docs conference videos on YouTube are also an excellent resource. maccard • on Feb 17, 2022 • 6 more